sschatts/django_practice/virtualenv_setup.md

 7. Additional set to install django for the first time: pip install django==1.7
    //1.7 should be the version number you want to download

+From here went on to follow the tango with django tutorial: http://www.tangowithdjango.com/book17/chapters/setup.html

+Follow along at tang0_with_django_tutorial.md